Animal Osteoarthritis & a Holistic Approach

 - Behaviourial change in your animal - e.g. more "snappy" or unhappy;

 - Horse, dog or other animal may appear to have reduced mobility - e.g. taking time to get up and down, or generally poor gait.

-There are many other symptoms that your animal could possibly show, and like people all animals are different, so whilst one may show more obvious symptoms another might not.
+There are many other symptoms that your animal could show.
+Like people all animals are different.
+So whilst one may show more obvious symptoms another might not.
 Also by the nature of arthritis, it develops over time and symptoms generally do not show as a sudden event.

 If you suspect your animal may have osteoarthritis, it's important that you seek professional veterinary advice, so that your Veterinary Surgeon can make a proper diagnosis and advise on the most appropriate treatment.